Passed All The Towns & Barangays, Headed For The Jungle!

 Our neighbors across the river have a freakin’ mansion!

 A ten-minute ride away is the town of Infanta.
-There is not much there, but at least it is a real village that has been in existence for nearly 200 years, complete with a small hospital, several churches, and plenty of streetside vendors and marketplaces.
+There is not much there, but at least it is a real village that has been in existence for nearly 200 years, complete with a small hospital, several churches, and plenty of street vendors and marketplaces.
 There are no jeepneys in towns like this, only trikes and motorcycles.

 It was very interesting my first time there with Claire.
 Whether walking around or riding on the back of a cycle, everybody stopped and stared at me whenever I passed by.
 It was like I was the first white guy they had ever seen in life.
 Suppose that is entirely possible, actually.
 There are no airports near here and were not any resorts until recently.
 Even now I believe the total count is at just two or three, and they are located down the street from Infanta on that little peninsula.